 Preventive medicine pursues the prevention, detection, screening and control of medical conditions among students that may need immediate attention, observation or special care.
-Through a Health Promotion and Prevention Program, individual and group orientation are offered.
-Some of the areas covered are: nutrition, sexual health, sexually transmitted diseases including AIDS, alcohol and other drug abuse prevention, counseling and referral, chronic illness such as heart diseases, diabetes, asthma and epilepsy, as well as other health related areas with emphasis in the promotion of healthy lifestyles and health maintenance.
-A resource library with books and printed material is available to the community.
+Through a Health Promotion and Prevention Program, individual and group orientations are offered.
+Some of the areas covered are: nutrition, sexual health, eating disorders, sexually transmitted diseases including AIDS, alcohol and other drug abuse prevention, counseling and referral.
+Secondary prevention for chronic illness such as heart diseases, diabetes, asthma and epilepsy, as well as other health related areas with emphasis in the promotion of healthy lifestyles and health maintenance are also included in the program.
+A resource library with books and printed educational and information material is available to the community.